fei0x/Euchre/README.md

 # Euchre
-Euchre Game to Challenge AI.
+Euchre Game to Challenge each other with AI bots.

 Game can be executed from:
 Euchre/src/main/java/com/n8id/n8euchretable/GameEngine.java